kyma-project/api-gateway/docs/user/custom-resources/apirule/04-10-apirule-custom-resource.md

 Defines an ordered list of access rules.
 Each rule is an atomic access configuration that defines how to access a specific HTTP path.
 A rule consists of a path pattern, one or more allowed HTTP methods, exactly one access strategy (`jwt`, `extAuth`, or `noAuth`), and other optional configuration fields.
+The order of rules in the APIRule CR is important.
+Rules defined earlier in the list have a higher priority than those defined later.